 The Eurosystem's minimum reserve system contributes to creating or enlarging a structural liquidity shortage.
-This may be helpful in order to improve the ability of the Eurosystem to operate efficiently as a supplier of liquidity.
+This may be helpful in improving the ability of the Eurosystem to operate efficiently as a supplier of liquidity.

-In the application of minimum reserves, the ECB is bound to act pursuant the objectives of the Eurosystem as defined in Article 105(1) of the Treaty and Article 2 of the Statute of the ESCB, which implies, inter alia, the principle of not inducing significant undesirable delocation or disintermediation.
+In the application of minimum reserves, the ECB is bound to act in pursuance of the objectives of the Eurosystem as defined in Article 105(1) of the Treaty and Article 2 of the Statute of the ESCB, which implies, inter alia, the principle of not inducing significant undesirable delocation or disintermediation.

 7.2.
-Institutions subject to minimum reserves
+Institutions subject to minimum reserve requirements